Gabrielle Oberhänsli-Widmer

-Gabrielle Oberhänsli-Widmer (born June 16, 1957 in Menziken, Switzerland), is Professor of Jewish studies at the University of Freiburg.
+Gabrielle Oberhänsli-Widmer (born 16 June 1957, Menziken, Switzerland), is Professor of Jewish studies at the University of Freiburg.

 Biography

-After her education Gabrielle Oberhänsli-Widmer worked as Teacher at the comprehensive school Kallern, at several junior high schools and at the Kantonsschule Rämibühl Zürich.

-She studied French and Hebrew language at Zürich, Florence, Avignon, Lausanne and Lucerne.
-After her studies she earned the Licentiate, the Doctorate and the Habilitation.
+She studied the French and Hebrew languages at Zürich, Florence, Avignon, Lausanne and Lucerne, earning all three levels: Licentiate, Doctorate and Habilitation.
 She continued her studies at the Hebrew University of Jerusalem.
-After these studies she worked as lecturer, adjunct professor and privatdozent for Hebrew language, Medieval French literature and history of religions.
+After these, she worked as lecturer, adjunct professor and privatdozent in Hebrew language, Medieval French literature and history of religions.
 She was visiting scholar for Jewish studies at the University of Jena (1999-2000) and at the University of Bern (2003-2004).

-Since 2004 she is professor and head of department for Jewish studies at the university of Freiburg, Germany.

-From 2008 to 2015 Oberhänsli-Widmer was head of the Faculty of Oriental Studies at the university of Freiburg together with Ulrich Rebstock.
+Since 2004, she has been professor and head of department for Jewish studies at the university of Freiburg, Germany.
+From 2008 to 2015, she was head of the Faculty of Oriental Studies at the university of Freiburg together with Ulrich Rebstock.

 She is editor of the scientific journals Judaica of the ZIID – Zurich Institute for Interreligious Dialogue, Kirche und Israel and Jahrbuch für Biblische Theologie (JBTh) and member of the managing board of the Jüdisch-Christliche Arbeitsgemeinschaft (Jewish-Christian workgroup) at Zürich.